secretsciencelab/secretcampfire/README.md

 # secretblogr

+An immortal, lightweight microblogging system that...
+- supports tumblr features like `reblog`, `follow` and an infinite-scroll `dashboard` feed
-An immortal community-hosted microblogging system built with 100% free services to replace tumblr.
+- is built with 100% free (but industry-grade) services, so it costs you nothing to run your blog forever
+- can never be killed, because you own and control:
+  - your blog
+  - your blog's content
+  - your blogs connections to other blogs
+- is open-source, so you may customize it to your heart's content

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)